-Pima County Library card - http://www.library.pima.gov/.
-Himmel is the closest library to campus; Main is downtown at Alameda & Stone.
+Pima County Library card - The Himmel Library is the closest library to campus, while the Main Library is downtown at Alameda & Stone.
+Look into the seed library and cultural passes at the public library.

-A SMOOTH BEGINNING (STUDENT LIFE AT UA)
+A SMOOTH BEGINNING TO STUDENT LIFE AT UA

-We Care! - Spend a little time getting familiar with the University of Arizona procedures.
-We do care about you personally, but we are working with 8,300 graduate and professional students and 29,000 undergrads.
-Take time to build a network to help you through the bureaucracy, and to verify advice and information.
+We Care!
+Spend a little time getting familiar with UA procedures.
+We do care about you personally, but UA has 9,700 graduate and professional students and 35,200 undergrads.
+Take time to build a network to help you through the bureaucracy, and verify advice and information.

-Orientation 2015 - Plan to attend:
+Orientation 2018 - Plan to attend:

-- 1. Peace Corps Fellows Orientation Tuesday, August 18th, 4:00 8:00 p.m. - 2.
-Internship Fair Wednesday, August 19th, 4:00 6:00 p.m. in the UA Student Union Tucson and Catalina Rooms - 3.
-Welcome Back potluck Friday, August 21nd, 6:00 9:00 p.m. for all PCF Fellows, alums, family, and significant others - 4.
-Peace Corps Fellows Club social Tuesday, August 25th, 5:00 7:00 p.m. (tentative) - 5.
-Coverdell Fellows Service Project Saturday, August 29th, 8:00 a.m. noon, and optional lunch
+- 1. Peace Corps Fellows Orientation Tuesday, August 14th, 4:00 8:00 p.m. - 2.
+Outreach Assistantship Orientation Wednesday, August 15th, 4:00 6:00 p.m. - 3.
+Welcome Back potluck Friday, August 17th, 6:00 9:00 p.m. for all PCF Fellows, alumni, family, and significant others - 4.
+Coverdell Fellows Service Project Saturday, August 25th, 8:00 a.m. noon, and optional lunch